Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-connections.md

 ## Application connection statuses

-The following status conditions reflect the current state of an application's connection to a service:
+The following status conditions reflect the current state of an application's connection to an API product version:

 **Approved**
-: An application connection to a service was approved by a {{site.konnect_short_name}} admin.
+: An application connection to an API product version was approved by a {{site.konnect_short_name}} admin.

 **Revoked**
-: An application connection to a service that was formerly approved has been revoked by a
+: An application connection to an API product version that was formerly approved has been revoked by a
 {{site.konnect_short_name}} admin.